akltech/Object-Detection/README.md

   1. Blur each frame with the ``` GausianBlur()``` method.
 The intensity of the blur depends on the kernel size; the more significant the kernel size, the more intense the blur effect.
+ <br></p>
   ```frame = cv2.GaussianBlur(frame, (5, 5), 0)```

   2. Accentuate the features of each frame and further blur the image by calling the ```Dilate()``` function.
   ```cv2.Dilate(frame, (5,5), 2)```

-  3. Convert the frames to grayscale using the ``cvtColor()``` method.
+  3. Convert the frames to grayscale using the ```cvtColor()``` method.
 Color is usually not helpful in identifying features such as edges in computer vision applications.
 Though, there are exclusions.
 For example,  if you want to detect objects of a specific color, such as red cars on a gray highway, you need information about the colors.
 Because the colors on the vehicles in the sample video vary greatly, you will convert the images to grayscale.
     <br></p>
 OpenCV-Python provides color conversion codes or flags for converting images to different color spaces.
 For BGR to gray conversion, input the flag ```BGR2GRAY```  to the ```cvtColor()``` function, as shown in the following code.
 For a list of color conversion codes, see <a href="https://docs.opencv.org/4.x/df/d9d/tutorial_py_colorspaces.html/." target="_blank">Changing Colorspaces.</a>
    <br></p>